0xn3va/application-security-handbook/Web Application/Input Validation/README.md

 - Define an array of allowed values as a small set of string parameters (e.g. days of a week).
 - Define a list of allowed characters such as `decimal digits` or `letters`.
-- You can use regular expressions to define allowed values, see the [Regular Expressions](/Web%20Application/Regular%20Expressions/README.md) section.
+- You can use regular expressions to define allowed values, see the [Regular Expressions](/Web%20Application/Regular%20Expressions/README.md) page.
-- Implement file validation according to the [File Upload](/Web%20Application/File%20Upload/README.md) section.
+- Implement file validation according to the [File Upload](/Web%20Application/File%20Upload/README.md) page.
-- Implement email validation according to the [Email Address Validation](/Web%20Application/Authentication/Authentication%20with%20loging%20and%20password/email-address-validation.md).
+- Implement email validation according to the [Email Address Validation](/Web%20Application/Authentication/Authentication%20with%20loging%20and%20password/email-address-validation.md) page.

 # Server-side validation implementation